ayush7801/Zym-Website-Landing-Page/README.md

 # Zym-Website-Landing-Page
 Created a landing page for a gym website.
-\nI used HTML and internal CSS.
+I used HTML and internal CSS.
 No javascript is involved so it's non-functional now.